 - Rigatoni.
 Any tube pasta like rigatoni can hold a lot of butter and cheese sauce!

-Yes, pasta water has an important job in homemade alfredo which is to help emulsify the sauce, thickening and making it creamy at the same time.
-But...you have options.
+Pasta water has an important role in Alfredo sauce (and most pasta sauces) by emulsifying the sauce, thickening and making it creamy at the same time.
+But…you have options.

 Here’s what you’ll do:

-Add about ¼ teaspoon of water to a cup of boiling water.
+Add about 1/4 teaspoon of cornstarch to a cup of boiling water.
 Tada!
-You have now created the same thickening properties of pasta water!
+You made something with the same thickening properties of pasta water!

 Serving suggestions